Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0032PKO"></a>AL0032PKO - Private Knowledge Opened
 This event is triggered when Private Knowledge is opened.

+### <a id="AL0033IAE"></a>AL0033IAE - Insights Agent Enabled
+This event is triggered when the Insights Agent is enabled.

+### <a id="AL0034IAD"></a>AL0034IAD - Insights Agent Disabled
+This event is triggered when the Insights Agent is disabled.

+### <a id="AL0035IAS"></a>AL0035IAS - Setup Insights Agent Opened from Setup
+This event is triggered when the Insights Agent setup is opened from the Setup page.

 ### <a id="AL0033FUD"></a>AL0033FUD - File Upload Initiated
 This event is triggered when a user initiates a file upload, allowing us to understand user engagement.